 - If needed, devote a portion of a B&C meeting to identify and assign priorities to issues to be covered. - Plan to list the B&C's accomplishments for the past year and describe the proposed work program for the upcoming year.
-List the top priorities of the board along with some of the challenges faced by the board. - Meet with County Council liaison or the Department Director to develop and review the presentation.
+List the top priorities of the B&C along with some of the challenges faced by the B&C. - Meet with County Council liaison or the Department Director to develop and review the presentation.

-B & C WORK PLANS
+B&C WORK PLANS